 Wear your wristband to the volunteer kick-off lunch at Cowles Commons starting at Noon!
 If you don't walk to lunch make sure to plan ahead and give yourself time to find street parking or use a city garage.
 There will be some free give-aways including a reusable water bottle.

 Friday, April 5, 2019, 11:00 a.m.-12:00 p.m.

 1551 E Martin Luther King Jr Parkway

 ... have been removed!

 We could not help our community, the Earth or recognize these volunteer efforts (valued at over $144,000 in 2017) without the support of our sponsors.
-Help make Iowa's largest Earth Day event a success!
+The value of Earth Day volunteerism and sponsorship in 2018 was more than $215,000.
+Help make Iowa's largest Earth Day event a success again!

 While each year we try to reuse tools and supplies, as participation increases, we need your support and hope you will become a sponsor.
 Sponsorship is an opportunity to communicate to your employees that your company recognizes the importance of our environment and taking care of our community.
-We have both Friday and Saturday Earth Day Trash Bash events this year as we continue to grow.
+We have both Friday and Saturday Earth Day Trash Bash events that need your support.

 Click on a level below to review the benefits of that Sponsorship level.

 Special thanks to the following organizations who were on the Earth Day Trash Bash planning team: